 The Champions Promenade

-Every year at the end of august, the whole football scene comes together at the Avenue Princesse Grace in Monte Carlo, in the Grimaldi Forum.
+Every year at the end of August, the whole football scene comes together at the Avenue Princesse Grace in Monte Carlo, in the Grimaldi Forum.
 The UEFA Awards for best players of the previous season are handed out and the draws of the European club tournaments are held.
-Since a couple of years, behind the building is a beautiful boardwalk called 'The Champions Promenade', an impressive walk of fame where the best football players the world has ever seen have literally left their footprints.
+For a couple of years, behind the building is a beautiful boardwalk called 'The Champions Promenade', an impressive walk of fame where the best football players the world has ever seen have literally left their footprints.

 Place du Palais, home of Monaco's number one fan